maxhayes17/TwitterClone/README.md

 cd backend
 node index.js
 ```
 * This server will be run on the port indicated in `backend/.env`.
-After starting up, the port on which ther server is hosted will be displayed
+After starting up, the port on which the server is hosted will be displayed
 ```bash
 # Run to start up the frontend
 cd frontend